ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

   gcc hello.c -o hello
 ```

-It's worth noting targets and prerequisites don't have to be files.
 The main feature we care about is:

 > \[ The ability ] to build and install your package without knowing the details of how that is done -- because these details are recorded in the makefile that you supply.
 >
 > \-- https://www.gnu.org/software/make/

+\
-The syntax is as follows:
+The syntax is:

 ```
 target: prerequisite prerequisite prerequisite ...
 (TAB) commands
 ```

+> **Note:**
+>
+>  targets and prerequisites don't have to be files.

+In the command line, we would run this example makefile by typing `make` or `make hello`.
+Both would work because when a target is not specified the first target in the makefile is executed.

+## Creating The Makefile

 Create a `makefile` in your project root and open it.